About

 Stacy’s creative writing is deeply concerned with wild nature:

-“I once spent time on the Canning River, north of the Brooks Range of Alaska.
-During the trip I would leave my tent in the middle of the night to see what I could see in the midnight sun.
+“I once spent time on the Canning River north of the Brooks Range in Alaska.
+During the trip I would leave my tent in the middle of the night to bask in the midnight sun.
 Once, from the ridge behind camp, I witnessed a wolf moving through the landscape.
-After crossing the tundra plain, it splashed across a braid of the river and raided some gull nests on a gravel bar.
-It dodged attacking gulls, ate some eggs, swam across another narrow riverbraid, and continued on its way.
+I watched it cross the tundra plain, splash across a braid in the river and raid gull nests on a gravel bar.
+It dodged attacking birds, ate eggs, swam across a deeper channel, and continued on into the vast distance.
 I have never shaken the feeling that this creature, free in its wild, ample territory, is one of the most important things I’ll see in my lifetime.
-This conviction drives my writing in that it catalyzed my belief that true wilderness is vital to the human psyche and feeds our mytho-poetic imaginations as well as our collective ecological health.”
+This conviction drives my writing in that it catalyzed my belief that true wilderness is vital to the human psyche and feeds our vitality, imaginations and our collective ecological health.”

 Learn more about Stacy here.

-Listen to an interview with Stacy about her book on KRCB radio (interview starts at 21:28).
+Listen to an interview with Stacy about Among the Wonderful on KRCB radio (interview starts at 21:28).

 nautilus-circle